-1. Transfer credit will be normally awarded only for course work completed at regionally accredited institutions of higher education or the equivalent in other countries.

-2. New England College awards credit only; grades and other academic honors from other institutions are not recorded on a student's academic record, with the exception of courses taken through New Hampshire College and University Council (NHCUC) schools after a student has matriculated at New England College.

-3. The evaluator reviews each course on an individual basis by comparing catalog course descriptions and reviewing any other appropriate documents.
-A course equivalent will be assigned to each course granted transfer credit and the evaluator will indicate if that credit will apply to general education requirements.
+- 1. Transfer credit will be normally awarded only for course work completed at regionally accredited institutions of higher education or the equivalent in other countries. - 2.
+New England College awards credit only; grades and other academic honors from other institutions are not recorded on a student's academic record, with the exception of courses taken through New Hampshire College and University Council (NHCUC) schools after a student has matriculated at New England College. - 3.
+The evaluator reviews each course on an individual basis by comparing catalog course descriptions and reviewing any other appropriate documents.
+A course equivalent will be assigned to each course granted transfer credit, and the evaluator will indicate if that credit will apply to general education requirements.
 If the student has indicated a major, the evaluator will indicate if that credit will apply to degree requirements.
 Transfer credits are awarded on a credit-by-credit basis only.
-For example, a three-credit course elsewhere will be granted three credits at New England College even if the equivalent course has a four-credit base here.
 A three credit course taken at another institution will satisfy a four-credit requirement at NEC, but only three credits of transfer will be granted for that course.
-Students transferring from institutions on the quarter-hour system will be granted .67 semester hours per quarter hour.
+Students transferring from institutions on the quarter-hour system will be granted 0.67 semester hours per quarter hour.
 Not all credits granted will necessarily be applicable to degree requirements.
-If previous course work is deemed to have no applicability to a degree program, or if no comparable course at New England College can be identified, and yet the course work is deemed comparable to college-level work, then unassigned elective credit may be granted.

-4. Entering transfer students will be granted class standing according to the following table:
+If previous course work is deemed to have no applicability to a degree program, or if no comparable course at New England College can be identified, and yet the course work is deemed comparable to college-level work, then unassigned elective credit may be granted. - 4.
+Entering transfer students will be granted class standing according to the following table: